 Former ARRA Positions.
-The Commission requests \$143,571 more than enacted from all sources for two full-time equivalent positions.
-The enacted budget funds these positions until October 31, 2013 from federal American Recovery and Reinvestment Act grant funds, which were granted to the Commission in FY 2011.
+The Commission requested \$143,571 more than enacted from all sources for two full-time equivalent positions.
+The enacted budget funded these positions until October 31, 2013 from federal American Recovery and Reinvestment Act grant funds, which were granted to the Commission in FY 2011.
 The request includes \$38,953 more than enacted from federal funds, reflective of the grant's extension to December 28, 2013.
-The Commission requests that these two positions be added on a permanent basis; to be funded from restricted receipts generated by assessments to regulated utilities, and includes \$104,618 to fund them following the grant's expiration.
+The Commission requested that these two positions be added on a permanent basis; to be funded from restricted receipts generated by assessments to regulated utilities, and included \$104,618 to fund them following the grant's expiration.

 It should be noted that funding for these positions was requested in the Commission's FY 2014 operating budget.
 The funding was recommended by the Governor; however, the Assembly did not concur.
-The Governor recommends funding as requested.
+The Governor recommended funding as requested.
+The Assembly took no action to reduce funding recommended for FY 2014; however, funding was eliminated for FY 2015.

 All Other Salaries and Benefits.
-The Commission requests \$54,192 less than enacted from all sources for all other salaries and benefits, including \$53,966 less from restricted receipts and \$226 less from federal funds, reflective of current staffing and unanticipated delays filling vacancies in the first quarter of FY 2014.
-The Governor recommends \$17,691 less than requested from restricted receipts, including \$14,746 of additional turnover savings to reflect current staffing and \$2,945 from statewide medical benefit savings.
+The Commission requested \$54,192 less than enacted from all sources for all other salaries and benefits, including \$53,966 less from restricted receipts and \$226 less from federal funds, reflective of current staffing and unanticipated delays filling vacancies in the first quarter of FY 2014.
+The Governor recommended \$17,691 less than requested from restricted receipts, including \$14,746 of additional turnover savings to reflect current staffing and \$2,945 from statewide medical benefit savings.
+The Assembly concurred.

 Repairs and Purchases.
-The Commission requests \$29,000 more than enacted from restricted receipts for FY 2014 for repair and maintenance projects at its headquarters in Warwick and for the purchase of a new sport utility vehicle.
+The Commission requested \$29,000 more than enacted from restricted receipts for FY 2014 for repair and maintenance projects at its headquarters in Warwick and for the purchase of a new sport utility vehicle.
 The building's accessibility railings and ramp are over 30 years old and are in need of replacement.
 The requested vehicle is intended to be used by the Division staff investigators; the 2000 Ford Explorer currently in use has reportedly reached the end of its useful life.
-The Governor recommends funding as requested.
+The Governor recommended funding as requested.
+The Assembly concurred.

 All Other Operations.
-The Commission requests \$2,054 less than enacted from all sources for all other operations.
+The Commission requested \$2,054 less than enacted from all sources for all other operations.
 This includes \$489 less from federal funds and \$1,565 less from restricted receipts.
 The request is reflective of historical expenditures for groundskeeping services and maintenance, office expenses, and contracted security services.
-The Governor recommends funding as requested.
+The Governor recommended funding as requested.
+The Assembly concurred.